turingschool/front-end-curriculum/lessons/module-2/oop-3.md

 ## OOP Benefits

 * Code reusability
-* Encapsulation: values are scoped to the specific object
+* Encapsulation: values & functionality are scoped to the specific object
 * Design & Scalability: OOP forces programmers to meticulously plan the project.
 OOP is also much more maintainable for larger programs
 * Maintainable: OOP tends to be easier to modify specific pieces of the code without affecting the larger program